George Owen Johnson: No. 1 Training Command

+Eastern Air Command and the Battle of the Atlantic

 He then became AOC RCAF Eastern Air Command in January 1943.
 This time is widely considered the turning point in the Battle of the Atlantic when allied tactics and technology combined to turn the tide against the U-Boats.
 After taking command from AVM Cuffe, Johnson restructured relationships with the RCN and American forces, integrated new technology into the command (VLR Liberators, acoustic sonobuoys, homing torpedoes, enigma intercepts, radio direction finding sets, improved radars) to decisive effect.
 After the Atlantic Convoy Conference in spring 1943, he assumed "General Operational Control" in of all Allied Air Forces in the Canadian sector of the Western Atlantic, in a model considered a forerunner of the current Canadian/USA model of strategic cooperation.
 This was partly a result of Johnson's work both as DCAS RCAF and AOC EAC.
 "The creation of the Canadian Northwest Atlantic Command was a significant accomplishment in Canada’s military history.
 It marked the first time Canadian naval and Air Force commanders had commander in chief status in an active theatre of war."
 In August 1943, F/O Howes made the first trans-Atlantic patrol flight in a VLR Liberator closing the ‘air gap’.
-By late 1944 the ‘Battle of the Atlantic’ was considered won.
+By late 1944 the 'Battle of the Atlantic' was considered won.
 Writing shortly after the war ended, Admiral Karl Dônitz noted that it was the "enemy air force" that was "the greatest problem for the U-boat command."

+RCAF Overseas

 He became AOC-in-C RCAF Overseas in April 1945, serving to July 1946.
 He was occupied with completing the plans to redeploy the RCAF component of the 'Tiger Force' from bases in Europe to the Pacific Theatre via Canada, where they were to refit and train for the new mission and "to oversee the repatriation of RCAF personnel and to administer the RCAF's thirteen-squadron contribution to the British Air Forces of Occupation (Germany)."

 The RCAF Overseas had grown over the course of the war to 48 squadrons.
 While they made their best known contributions in the high-intensity operations over North-West Europe, where Canadian bomber squadrons formed no. 6 Group, Bomber Command, And RCAF Fighter squadrons served in Canadian wings, No. 417 Squadron flew fighters in North Africa and the Mediterranean, and three bomber squadrons operated from North Africa.
 Two transport squadrons and a maritime patrol squadron were in the South East Asia theatre based in Burma and Ceylon.
 An additional 47,000 RCAF personnel were serving in RAF squadrons around the world.